 If you want a mushy rat that is more likely to chill on the couch with you and melt in your hands, go with boys.
-Marking is a issue in both genders so there is not much gain there with females and altering will usually solve issues with aggression IF that even ends up being a problem.
+Marking is a issue in both sexes so there is not much gain there with females and altering will usually solve issues with aggression IF that even ends up being a problem.
 If you want rats who are more playful, curious, ferret-like, and adventurous then go with girls.
 There is the higher risk of tumors, but proper diet and environment will help ensure a long and healthy life.

 Aggression in males

 Aggression can be a problem with mainly boys.
 While they are healthier than females, they CAN develop aggression as they age.
 Good breeders such as myself do our best to breed this problem out of our lines.
 With my lines, aggression is not typically an issue.
 I frequently move around my males and females over time.
 Dominance occurs with my adults, but I rarely have issues with injuries occurring.
 Dominance is acceptable behavior and will likely occur in both sexes.
 Normal and acceptable dominance includes boxing (both rats standing on their hind legs and getting in each others face), "crab walks" (stiffening and bumping the other rat with their bum), squeaking/vocalizing, and pinning (one pins down the other).
 These dominance behaviors are usually nothing to worry about.
 They usually occur during introductions and when the hierarchy is being established or questioned.
 Aggression is different than dominance.
 Signs of aggression are very frequent arguments, loud screaming, chasing, and ultimately biting.
 A common motto with rat owners is "no blood, no foul."
 Most, myself including, agree with this statement.
 If there is too much chasing, arguing, and mainly nipping/biting then you may need to consider neutering the aggressor.
 This usually stops the problem.
 Housing the aggressive rat alone should be a LAST resort meaning that it should only be done if neutering doesn't work.
-The rat must be at least 4 months old to be neutered and it MUST be done by an experienced exotic vet.
+The rat must be at least 4 months old to be neutered and it MUST be done by a rat experienced vet.

 Tumors in females